chrisrobison/crblog/blog/md/font-design.md

 <img src="/crblog/assets/img/roboto-flex.png" style="width:100%">

-As you can see, implementing a variable font is identical to using a normal font, we just update the font to download and change the CSS to reflex the new font name.
-If anything it's even easier as we do not need to specify each weight and varient we want to use as they are all included in the variable font.
+As you can see, implementing a variable font is identical to using a normal font, we just update the font to download and change the CSS to reflect the new font name.
+If anything, it's even easier as we do not need to specify each weight and varient we want to use when we include our external font.
+They are all included in the variable font.
 So in this example, you can adjust the `wght` and `wdth` associated with 'Roboto Flex' to change how the weight and width axes are rendered.
 You can adjust these values throughout your CSS to suit your design needs.

 ## Color Fonts
 ### Uses and Abuses

 I love color fonts.
 There are some purists out there that feel text should only be a single color, black.
-They cite readability concerns and start mumbling something about [Edward Tufte](https://www.edwardtufte.com/) and <span style='font-family:"Comic Sans MS"'>ComicSans</span>.
+They cite readability concerns and start mumbling something about [Edward Tufte](https://www.edwardtufte.com/) and <span style='font-size:1.1rem;font-weight:bold;font-family:"Comic Sans MS"'>ComicSans</span>.
 But color fonts, also known as chromatic fonts, are the latest innovation in typography and they bring the richness of color and texture into text.
 While this opens up new possibilities for branding and design, allowing fonts to include multiple colors, gradients, and even textures it also provides opportunity for creating designs that are busy and difficult to read.
 In web design, color fonts can be used to:

 1. **Enhance Branding**: Color fonts can include brand colors and textures, making text an integral part of the brand identity.